ImplicitRDP: An End-to-End Visual-Force Diffusion Policy with Structural Slow-Fast Learning: Experiments

 \subsubsection{Comparison with Baselines (Q1)}

 As illustrated in \cref{tab:main_results}, the end-to-end ImplicitRDP consistently achieves the best performance compared to both the vision-only DP and the hierarchical visual-force policy RDP.

-Failure cases in \cref{fig:box_flipping} reveals that in the box flipping task, the vision-only DP often applies force far exceeding normal levels, resulting in dangerous crushing of the phone box.
+Failure cases in \cref{fig:box_flipping} reveal that in the box flipping task, the vision-only DP often applies force far exceeding normal levels, resulting in dangerous crushing of the phone box.
 This failure stems from the inability of visual observations to determine whether the applied force is appropriate.
 Similarly, in the switch toggling task, as shown in \cref{fig:switch_toggling}, DP tends to start the upward toggling motion before the required triggering force is reached, as the visual difference between the triggered and un-triggered states is negligible.
+The same limitation appears in Hole Inserting (see Fig.~\ref{fig:hole_inserting}), where DP cannot correct the fingertip pose after an inaccurate initial contact with the base.

 Regarding RDP, while it performs adequately in box flipping, it struggles with switch toggling. \cref{fig:switch_toggling} shows that RDP frequently contacts the wrong location during the approach phase.
 We hypothesize that this is because the fast policy in RDP compresses raw actions into a latent space, leading to precision loss during free-space motion.
+In Hole Inserting, RDP can also drift away from the hole due to latent action errors under visually out-of-distribution states, as illustrated in Fig.~\ref{fig:hole_inserting}.

+We further evaluate FACTR-style blurred-vision curriculum baselines on Hole Inserting.
+FACTR and FACTR + SSL achieve $4/20$ and $1/20$ success respectively.
+These results show that both the open-loop and closed-loop variants fail to achieve the force-adaptive adjustment enabled by VRR, indicating that the blurred-vision curriculum is not as effective as VRR for contact-guided correction.

 In contrast, ImplicitRDP realizes closed-loop control based on force signals and performs end-to-end denoising directly in the original action space.
-This allows it to adaptively weigh different modalities, ensuring both accurate reactivity during contact and precise movement during free motion.
+This allows it to adaptively weigh different modalities, ensuring accurate reactivity during contact, precise movement during free motion, and contact-guided correction.